-Either way most error codes mean nothing to the owner of the appliance and apart from the few very basic error code descriptions printed in the instruction book (mentioned earlier) some manufacturers try to keep the meanings secret from their customers – and some from even legitimate qualified appliance repair engineers (Appliance Error codes – friend or foe?)
+Either way most error codes mean nothing to the owner of the appliance and apart from the few very basic error code descriptions printed in the instruction book (mentioned earlier) many manufacturers try to keep their meanings secret from their customers – and some even from legitimate qualified appliance repair engineers (Appliance Error codes friend or foe?)

 Therefore unless this new Smart Diagnosis system gives more diagnostic information to customers and independent engineers it’s hard to see how it can revolutionise anything.
 Previous appliances that don’t have this system still produce error codes, which if displayed to the customer can be relayed by them via telephone.